-Peach Muffins are a soft, buttery recipe that are perfect for a morning pick-me-up.
-Made with juicy peaches, brown sugar, cinnamon, and vanilla extract.
+Peach Muffins are a soft, buttery recipe and are perfect for a morning pick-me-up.
+Made with juicy peaches, brown sugar, and cinnamon!

-If you love the taste of a classic Peach Pie or Cobbler, then this is the perfect muffin recipe for you.
-It takes that same delicious, Southern taste and brings it to the breakfast table.
-These Peach Muffins are absolutely bursting with sweet, tangy, fresh flavor from the peaches.
+Do you love peach flavor?
+This recipe takes that same delicious, Southern pie taste and brings it to the breakfast table.
+These fresh Peach Muffins are bursting with sweet, tangy, fresh flavor from the peaches.
 The vanilla muffin and peaches combine to make a simple, delicate flavor that the whole family is sure to love.
-They’re the perfect recipe to bake in the springtime, or even enjoy on Easter morning.
+They’re the perfect recipe to bake in the springtime, or even enjoy on a bright Easter morning.

 While they’re delicious enough to serve for a holiday or special occasion, Peach Muffins are also wonderfully easy to make.
 After combining the batter, you just bake the muffins until golden brown.
 The total time for the recipe is just 30 minutes, and they’ll come out moist, buttery, and soft.